Spring Garden Revival

 Water Quality Protection & Stormwater Management in Compliance with Braintree’s MS4 Program

-Protecting water quality in Braintree requires strict adherence to MS4 stormwater management standards.
-Best management practices (BMPs) include proper equipment calibration, annual catch pan testing, and immediate cleanup of fertilizer from impervious surfaces.
-Maintain buffer strips (10–25 feet) from water bodies and storm drains, and use secondary containment for mixing/loading at commercial sites.
+Protecting water quality in Braintree involves strict adherence to the MS4 (Municipal Separate Storm Sewer System) permit and MassDEP Stormwater Management Standards.
+Best management practices (BMPs) include proper equipment calibration, immediate cleanup of fertilizer from impervious surfaces, and maintenance of buffer strips (10–25 feet) near water bodies and storm drains.
+Secondary containment is required for mixing/loading at commercial sites to prevent spills.
 Soil-test-based applications reduce unnecessary fertilization, especially phosphorus, and improve soil health.
-Integrate green infrastructure such as rain gardens and permeable pavement to further reduce nutrient runoff.
-Keep detailed records of application dates, rates, weather, and calibration, and coordinate with:
+Integration with green infrastructure, such as rain gardens and permeable pavement, further reduces nutrient runoff.
+Detailed record-keeping and coordination with municipal environmental monitoring are essential for compliance and reporting.

 85 Quincy Avenue, Braintree, MA 02184